MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 1. In Solution Explorer, right-click the **DroneLander.Android** project and use the **Add** > **New Item...** command to add an activity named "SplashActivity.cs."

-	> In Android, an *activity* is a task that you define to interact with a user.
+	> In Android, an *activity* is a task that interacts with the user.
 Activities usually, but not always, occupy the entire screen, and are somewhat analgous to *pages* in other platforms such as Windows.

     ![Adding an activity to the Android project](Images/vs-add-splash-activity.png)